 A great way to help you narrow your options and ensure you’ll be happy in an apartment is to list what really matters to you.
 Write down everything you could ever want out of your perfect rental and then split that list into two sections: “Can’t Live Without” and “Won’t Kill Me Not To Have”.
 Take the list of “Can’t Live Without” and use that as your only criteria to search.
 After you have found 4 or 5 apartments that have what you need, see what items on your “Won’t Kill Me Not To Have” list are also included in these and go with the one that includes the best ones.
 This way, you will be able to narrow your search drastically and end up in a place that has what you need and possibly a few perks!

 The only way to really describe this next step is to educate yourself.
 You have to know what you’re getting into to be able to make the proper decision.
-This means you’re going to need to research things like what utilities are included and not, how parking is going to work, if there is pet rent, and even if they offer any kind of discount.
+This means you’re going to need to research things like what utilities are included and not, if it’s close to public transportation, how parking is going to work, pet rent prices, and even if they offer any kind of discount.
 This will help you avoid unexpected costs, both upfront and monthly, that may actually prevent you from living there.
-A great way to ensure you know what you’re getting into, find a list of questions to ask landlords or property managers while you’re getting a tour.
+A great way to ensure you know what you’re getting into, find a list of questions to ask a landlord or property management company while you’re getting a tour.
 While you’re there, talk to the tenants and see how daily life is.

 Sometimes, you’ll run into a roadblock or two during your apartment hunt.
 You stumble upon that shining example of rental living that has everything you need a few things on your “Won’t Kill Me Not To Have” list, but it’s just a little too expensive… Well, go get yourself a roommate!
 Oddly overlooked, adding a roommate can open up a ton of new possibilities.
-Your price range shoots up and you can start looking at slightly more expensive places since the cost is going to be split.
+Your price range shoots up and you can start looking at slightly more expensive places since you’ll have help to pay rent.
 You can find various websites with people searching for roommates or move in with a friend.
 You both can end up saving money as two bedroom apartments aren’t twice the price of single bedroom apartments.
 For example, in this Cleveland apartment community, you can get a 1 bedroom for $810, but a 2 bedroom in the same building for $975.
 If you get yourself a roommate, you could be paying $487.50 instead.
 That’s almost half off!

 Jump On It!